netbox-community/netbox-plugin-tutorial/tutorial/step09-rest-api.md

 from . import views
 ```

-Next, we'll define an `app_name`: This will be used to resolve API view names for our plugin.
+Next, we'll define an `app_name`.
+This will be used to resolve API view names for our plugin.

 ```python
 app_name = 'netbox_access_list'
 ```

-Then, we create an `OrderedDefaultRouter` instance and register each view with it using our desired URL.
+Then, we create a `NetBoxRouter` instance and register each view with it using our desired URL.
 These are the endpoints that will be available under `/api/plugins/access-lists/`.

 ```python
 router = NetBoxRouter()